Nellousan/GBEmu/README.md

 At this point, this project can emulate the Gameboy's processor, the LR35902.
-It cannot run games because GB games needs the Picture Processor Unit (PPU) to modify registers in the memory and continue execution.
-As seen in the gif above, the tetris rom is running, but it's looping waiting for the PPU to modify said register before continuing.\
+It cannot run games because GB games needs the Picture Processor Unit (PPU) to modify registers in the memory to continue execution.
+As seen in the gif above, the tetris rom is running, but it's looping waiting for the PPU to modify said register, before continuing.\
 \
 The emulation is currently ticking too slow to match the actual LR35902 clock speed.
 This comes from the way i'm preparing the cpu instructions,